-If we look at the progress and the challenges to-date, four 'key mantras' are emerging for the incumbent banks to follow in order to remain current and competitive.
+See the opportunity

+See the opportunity in the legislation and discard protectionism and the attitude of minimum compliance.

+Embrace a new business model Embrace a different business model - rather than seeing FinTechs as competitors, work out which can enhance your proposition for your target customers.

+Collaborate

+Work with chosen partners and create a new landscape of suppliers, technology and customer offerings via APIs.

+Educate

-See the opportunity in the legislation and See the discard protectionism and the attitude of opportunity minimum compliance.
-Embrace a different business model - rather Embrace a than seeing FinTechs as competitors, work out new business which can enhance your proposition for your model target customers.
-Work with chosen partners and create a Collaborate new landscape of suppliers, technology and customer offerings via APIs.
-Educate consumers in relation to their data and how to leverage and protect it - this needs to Educate be industry wide and some common industry standards would be a huge step forward.
+Educate consumers in relation to their data and how to leverage and protect it - this needs to be industry wide and some common industry standards would be a huge step forward.